pegasus-isi/pegasus/doc/sphinx/migration.rst

 Migrating From Pegasus 4.9.X to Pegasus 5.0
 ===========================================
-The Pegasus 5.0 Release is a major release of Pegasus with adoption of YAML for representation of all major catalogs.
+The Pegasus 5.0 Release is a major release of Pegasus with the adoption of YAML for representation of all major catalogs.
-In 5.0, the following are now represented in YAML
+In this release, the following are now represented in YAML:

 #.
 Abstract Workflow
 #.
 Replica Catalog